bellosahmed/voiden/README.md

 ## Why Voiden

 Voiden is an offline, truly Git Native API client that helps developers build and test APIs like they code.
 With a programmable interface and an agent-friendly CLI, Voiden adapts to how engineers already work.

-Voiden is for developers, testers, and technical writers who want API work to feel like code instead of a SaaS dashboard.
+Built with [Electron](https://www.electronjs.org/), Typescript and Javascript , Voiden is flexible and adaptable to how devs work.
+No accounts, No telemetry, no VC funding, and no cloud lock-in.

 ✨ Features: